AxierPer/AxierPer/README.md

 ---

 👤 [Axier Perlaza]
 📍 Tulua, Colombia
-💼 Desarrollador de Software | Especialista en Backend
+💼 Software Developer | Backend Specialist

-🌱 Actualmente aprendiendo: Inteligencia Artificial y Manejo de APIs
-💬 Pregúntame sobre: JavaScript, Python, Data Bases
+🌱 Currently learning: Artificial Intelligence and API Management 💬 Ask me about: JavaScript, Python, Databases

-## Repositorios Destacados
+## Highlighted Repositories

-- [**Comparacion de Reportes**](https://github.com/AxierPer/comparacion_reportes.git): Una aplicacion sencilla de comparacion de reportes hecha en python, el cual tambien puede convertirse en aplicacion de escritorio.
+- [**Report Comparison**](https://github.com/AxierPer/comparacion_reportes.git): A simple report comparison application made in Python, which can also be converted into a desktop application.
   ![Lenguaje](https://img.shields.io/badge/Lenguaje-Python-blue)

-- [**Calculadora de Areas**](https://github.com/AxierPer/calculadora_areas.git): Una calculadora de areas, hecha en Go que me sirvio de practica para aprender como se estructuran las funciones.
+- [**Area Calculator**](https://github.com/AxierPer/calculadora_areas.git): An area calculator made in Go, which served as practice to learn how functions are structured.
   ![Lenguaje](https://img.shields.io/badge/Lenguaje-Golang-blue)

-- [**Proyecto con Rust**](https://github.com/AxierPer/Rust.git): Un proyecto hecho en Rust que me permitio comprender un poco el lenguaje, donde hice un CRUD solamente con Rust.
+- [**Project with Rust**](https://github.com/AxierPer/Rust.git): A project made in Rust that allowed me to understand the language a bit, where I built a CRUD using only Rust.
   ![Lenguaje](https://img.shields.io/badge/Lenguaje-Rust-blue)